best color grading software

 Bottom Line

-Final Cut Pro X is best for color grading and correction on macOS.
+Final Cut Pro is best for beginners wanting to do some color grading using their macOS.

 4. Lightworks

-Lightworks is a Windows-specific video editing software that offers tons of professional-grade color correction and grading tools, including HSL color wheels, RGB graphs, and LUT templates.
+Lightworks also offers tons of professional-grade color correction and grading tools, including HSL color wheels, RGB graphs, and LUT templates.

 Overview

-Lightworks has been around for over 30 years, and it was used to edit some iconic Hollywood movies, including Pulp Fiction, Braveheart, Heat, L.A.
-Confidential, 28 Days Later, and more.
+Lightworks has been around for over 30 years, and it was used to edit some iconic Hollywood movies, including Pulp Fiction, Braveheart, 28 Days Later, and more.

 Pricing